…is that this guy was not nominated for Best Actor.

 As for Birdman, given the nominees, I do hope Keaton wins just so he can get up there and say, “For the record…I’m Batman.”
 Which is really what Birdman is about.
 There’s been something of a backlash against this film, with critics dismissing the clichéd tension between “commercial” film and the “art” of theater, “fake” acting for a camera, as if the technology does half the work, and “real” acting before a live audience and no net.
 And oh the shrill contempt for the last scene, a touch of magical realism.

 What constitutes serious work for an actor trying to break free from Hollywood fame as a comic-book hero?
 Keaton plays Riggan, who, years ago, turned his back on another Birdman sequel (think Batman meets Superman meets Spider-man) only to find himself pretty much out of the loop professionally.
 Late in what’s left of his career he decides to make a kind of comeback with an adaptation of a Raymond Carver tale for Broadway.
-But it’s not until he channels his inner Guido Anselmi and embraces all of his life, all of his choices, and yes—even Birdman—not until he owns the power of something as silly as that cartoon character, truly owns it, that he can fly as an artist.
+But it’s not until he channels his inner Guido Anselmi and embraces all of his life, all of his choices, and yes—even Birdman—not until he owns the power of something as silly as that cartoon character, truly owns it, can he fly as an artist.

 For the rest of my life I will never forget the look on Emma Stone’s face, in the final shot of the film, as she watches her father ascend on the wings of his liberated soul.